theijligers/E_news_Express/README.md

 # E_news_Express
-E-news Express is an online news portal that is trying to expand by acquiring new subscribers.
-The business reccomendation was determined using hypothesis testing.
-ANNOVA testing, chi-square test of independance, F-test, Z-test, and T-test were all used to prove hypothesis.
+E-news Express is an online news portal trying to expand by acquiring new subscribers.
+The business recommendation was determined using hypothesis testing.
+ANOVA testing, chi-square test of independence, F-test, Z-test, and T-test were all used to prove the hypothesis.
 Hypothesis concerning means, proportions, variances, and frequencies.